luke-landry/n-body-sim/README.md

 The initial conditions are read into a vector of structs `bodies: Vec<Body>`, each containing the mass, position, and velocity of a body.
 This format is known as "array of structs" (AoS) which is intuitive and easy to work with for reading and writing file data.
 However, it is not the most efficient data format for computation, as the pointer-chasing required to access the fields of each body struct can lead to slower performance.
 It is also not an ideal format for performing vectorized operations for one field on all bodies at once during the simulation calculations, which is able to be accelerated with SIMD instructions.

 A more efficient format for computation is "struct of arrays" (SoA), where the body properties (mass, position, velocity) are stored in a struct `bodies: Bodies` containing equal-length arrays where each element corresponds to a body (e.g. for accessing the mass of the 5th body, it would be `bodies[5].mass` for AoS, and `bodies.masses[5]` in SoA).
 This allows for better cache locality because similar data is stored contiguously in memory, improving performance during the simulation calculations which often require operations on the properties of all bodies at once, such as updating the positions or velocities of all bodies in a step.

+GPU acceleration was implemented by running the parallelizable parts of the simulation calculations on the GPU using CUDA.
+The body data is initially transferred to the GPU in SoA format for efficient computation, and the CPU passes pointers to the GPU memory where the body properties are stored each step, so that the GPU can directly read and write to those memory locations during the simulation calculations without needing to transfer large amounts of data back and forth between the CPU and GPU in between steps.
+To interact with GPU from Rust, the CUDA kernels are compiled to PTX intermediate representation at build time, and this PTX is included in the final executable.
+The 'cudarc' crate is used to call the CUDA driver API to load the PTX at runtime and then call the CUDA kernel functions.

 The simulation initial conditions are read from the CSV file into an AoS format, and then converted to an SoA format for the simulation calculations.